Damages: What They Are and How They're Calculated

 In many cases, injured victims are forced to miss at least some time at work while they recuperate from their accident.
 A personal injury settlement should provide financial compensation for your lost wages.
 Not only should the settlement cover wages that have already been lost, but it should also account for any diminished earning capacity.

 Pain and suffering is the legal term used to describe the physical pain and mental anguish that a person is forced to endure because of an accident.
 By definition, pain and suffering is a noneconomic damage—meaning it is difficult to put a precise dollar figure on.
 Generally, pain and suffering damages will be calculated by considered actual medical damages and the severity of the accident.
 Unfortunately, defendants and insurers frequently try to undervalue pain and suffering damages.
-Do not let them get away with it.
-Make sure you work with an experienced Washington, D.C., personal injury attorney or law firm that can help you recover the full pain and suffering damages that you rightfully deserve.
+Make sure you seek legal advice from an experienced Washington, D.C., personal injury attorney or law firm that can help you recover the full pain and suffering damages that you rightfully deserve.
+Most personal injury attorneys offer a free consultation.

 A severe car accident may leave an injured victim with a disfiguring injury or a long-term physical impairment. and emotional distress.
 If so, these damages should be compensated.
 If you were disabled or permanently disfigured as a result of an accident in Washington, D.C., make sure you consult with a top-rated personal injury lawyer.